-It looks like after years of numerous trials and errors the Swiss watchmaking specialist has finally delivered.
-Their new Raymond Weil Maestro Automatic (Ref.
-2867- STC-00659) timekeeper is offered in a very elegant, well-proportioned stainless steel body that makes even the top-tier watchmaking houses want to eat their hearts out.
+After years of numerous trials and errors, Raymond Weil has finally delivered.
+Their 2013 Maestro Automatic (Ref.
+2867- STC-00659) is offered in an elegant, well-proportioned stainless steel case that makes even the top-tier watchmaking houses want to eat their hearts out.

 According to RW’s press release, this particular model is powered by what they call a RW4200 self-winding movement, which is based on Sellita SW200 ebauche.